divvun/DivvunPublicTenders/WordCompletionPrediction.md

 * trigram model of word forms
 * trigram model of lemma / POS / inflections

 Or a neural network, using e.g. [OpenNMT](http://opennmt.net/), trained on relevant material.
-See also the text above regaring word completion.
+See also the text above regarding word completion.

 ## Trigger